CheickPaul/Quantitative-Finance-and-Programming-Journey/README.md

 ## Objective
 My goal is to enhance my understanding of mathematics and programming, focusing on the skills needed for a career in quantitative finance and quantitative trading.
+The objective is also to facilitate future revisions, and quickly retrieve key information that will be useful for my studies, projects, and professional career.

 ## Roadmap - Learning Plan